-What you will learn from this tip: How to manage e-mail
+What you will learn from this tip: How to manage e-mail cost effectively through tuning and technology selection.

 Cost-effective e-mail storage should still provide service levels just above what's needed.
 Newer technologies, such as Serial ATA (SATA) drives and iSCSI connectivity, offer more ways to fine-tune your storage environment and save money by not over-provisioning storage.